20+ Outdoorsy, Tasty & Free Things to do in Raleigh NC

 There are incredible outdoor activities in Raleigh NC even within city boundaries.
 Heck, some of the best outdoor things to do in Raleigh are right downtown!

 Umstead State Park has more than 20 miles of trails that weave through trickling streams, dense forests, and small lakes.
-Out of Raleigh’s parks, this one is best for disconnecting from urban life (and yet, it’s one of the most accessible!).
+Of all Raleigh’s parks, this one is best for disconnecting from urban life (and yet, it’s one of the most accessible!).

 Make sure to set aside enough time to find the park’s “chainsaw art,” which is exactly what it sounds like.
 Local artists carved intricate details into a downed 25-foot tree back in 2017 and miraculously, it’s been incredibly well-preserved.